The adic tame site

-Defining coverings to be the surjective tame morphisms, we obtain the tame site~$Z_t$ for every adic space~$Z$.
-In addition, we define the strongly \'etale site~$Z_{\set}$ by replacing \say{tame} with \say{unramified}.
+Note that these valuations neither need to be discrete nor of rank one.
+In this context tameness of $k(y)|k(x)$ is defined by requiring that the extension of the strict henselizations $k(y)^{\sh}|k(x)^{\sh}$ be of degree prime to the residue characteristic of the corresponding valuation rings.
+Defining coverings to be the surjective tame morphisms, we obtain the tame site~$\cX_t$ for every adic space~$\cX$.
+In addition, we define the strongly \'etale site~$\cX_{\set}$ by replacing \lq\lq tame\rq\rq with \lq\lq unramified\rq\rq.

 This construction also provides a tame site for a scheme~$X$ over a base scheme~$S$ by associating with $X \to S$ the adic space $\Spa(X,S)$ (see \cite{Tem11}) and considering the tame site $\Spa(X,S)_t$.
 Note that $\Spa(X,S)$ is not an analytic adic space: If $X = \Spec A$ and $S = \Spec R$ are affine, we have $\Spa(X,S) = \Spa(A,A^+)$, where~$A^+$ is the integral closure of the image of~$R$ in~$A$ and~$A$ is equipped with the \emph{discrete} topology.
 The adic space $\Spa(X,S)$ should not be thought of an analytification of $X/S$ but rather as a means of encoding the essential information on $X \to S$ in the language of adic spaces.
 We call adic spaces which are locally of this type discretely ringed.